 - MA136 Abstract Algebra 6 CATS

-(Maths Economics students also need to take EC107 Economics I 24 CATS, and Maths Philosophy students are recommended to take PH144 Mind and Reality 15 CATS)
+(Maths Economics students also need to take EC107 Economics I 24 CATS, and those interested in perhaps transferring to Maths and Philosophy are recommended to take PH144 Mind and Reality 15 CATS)

 The only List A module is:

 - MA125 Introduction to Geometry 6 CATS (starts week 1)